Sebenza: Design

 There are currently two size models of the Sebenza 31, small and large.
 The Small 31 has a 2.99" (76.17mm) blade and the Large 31 has a 3.61" (91.69mm) blade.

 Construction

 The Sebenza is constructed with a stainless steel blade and titanium handle.

 First introduced in 1990, the current basic model has a sand-blasted titanium handle and a stonewashed finish CPM MagnaCut blade.

 Blade

 Originally the Chris Reeve Sebenza was available with a blade of ATS-34 steel.

 In 1996, the blade material was changed to BG-42 blade steel, and later in 2001, the Sebenza blade material transitioned to CPM S30V steel.
 CPM S30V was developed by Crucible Steel with the collaboration of Chris Reeve.

 Damascus steel blades are also available as an option on the Sebenza.

-Since 2012, all Chris Reeve knives have transitioned to CPM S35VN steel.
+In 2012, Chris Reeve knives transitioned to CPM S35VN steel.